ashwini-chaturvedi/Data-Structures-Algorithm/src/src/BinarySearch/Leetcode:2070. Most Beautiful Item for Each Query.md

-#Aprroach:
+# Aproach:
 ## Sort the Array on the Basis of Price(index:0)
 ## then do a Cummulative Gathering of the Previous Maximum Beauty
 ## then do a Binary Search for each Query.
 ```java
 class Solution {
     public int binarySearch(int[][] items, int target) {